 Physicians are at the top of the list of high-income earners in the United States.
-With an average salary of $313,000 per year, most physicians are doing far better financially than most Americans.
-And when a physician takes on a new position with a new employer, there’s even more money to be had.
+With an average salary of $294,000 per year as of 2020, most physicians are doing far better financially than most Americans.
+And when a physician takes on a new job position with a new employer, there’s even more money to be had.

 The signing bonus.

-In some cases, a bonus may be offered to you up front.
+In some cases, a bonus may be offered to job seekers upfront.
 However, there may be circumstances where you may need to ask for one.
 And that’s what we’ll be discussing today.

 Ready to know what you have to do to get a generous bonus in addition to your regular salary?
 Here’s how to ask for a signing bonus.